 These are just some of the questions you need to answer to ensure influencers will provide value for your campaign.
 Obviously, product and brand relevance is critical but, if an influencer doesn’t have the ability to move their audience, then you are not going to drive any meaningful action.

 Choosing an optimal creative and call to action is essential.
 This is far less academic and is sometimes in collaboration with the influencers chosen.
 More commonly, a creative is determined at a campaign level with influencers activating as part of it.
 Being thoughtful and diligent in your influencer selection and creative decisions can only take you so far – nothing is more useful than previous campaign performance.
-At Goat, all activations are tracked in full, giving us an unrivalled ability to plan and predict future campaign results.
+At Goat, all activations are tracked in full, giving us an unrivaled ability to plan and predict future campaign results.